 - replacing standard taps with sensor control taps;

 - arranging enhanced regular cleaning of commonly used areas in buildings;

 - installing screens to facilitate meetings where it is not possible to adhere to social distancing guidance where is necessary to reduce the risk of cross contamination;

 - wearing a face covering.
-Face coverings should be worn on campus, including in teaching spaces unless it impacts on teaching;
+Face coverings should be worn at all times inside all NTU buildings, unless you are exempt;

 - making innovative use of the University’s campus to provide the most positive student experience.